yatima1460/Windows-Docker-Images/README.md

 3. run the container with read/write volume
 4. then copy the artifacts to a read/write volume so they can be extracted from the container as artifacts

-> :exclamation: Seems to work well for VS2015
+> :heavy_check_mark: Seems to work well for VS2015

 **advantage?**